What screening tests are available for prostate cancer?

 Who can have a PSA test for prostate cancer?

-If you choose to have regular PSA tests, the current guidelines recommend that:
+If you choose to have regular PSA tests, the current guidelines suggest that:

 - men with no family history of prostate cancer can have PSA testing every two years from age 50 to 69 years